 Skip to content

-The problemImpaired driving can lead to car accidents and people getting hurt.
-If someone’s driving is impaired and if that was caused by marijuana, that may be a DUI marijuana offense.
-And a conviction can result in all the DUI consequences, including driver’s license revocation.
+The problem: A driver who is impaired, can cause car accidents and people getting hurt.
+If a driver actually is impaired, and if that impairment was caused by marijuana, then that may be a DUI marijuana offense.
+And a conviction can result, with all the DUI consequences, including driver’s license revocation.
+While prevention is easy, after the arrest a DUI marijuana lawyer like Thomas Gallagher can help solve the problem.

 Or, a police officer may observe a driver driving badly.
 Swerving across three lanes of traffic might mean bad driving.
 Or, in isolation, the driver might have swerved to avoid hitting a deer.
 Good driving.

-Police officers attempt to observe and document more than one instance of bad driving, to help prove possible impairment.
+Police officers attempt to observe and document more than one instance of bad driving, to reasonably suspect impairment.
 This is the case in a DUI marijuana case as well.

-In some DUI cases, the police officer does not observe any driving.
+No bad driving: In some DUI cases, the police officer does not observe any driving, at all.
 For example, a person found near a car with a flat tire may arouse police suspicion.
+But the police did not observe any driving, good or bad.

-Whether or not the police officer observes driving, they will try to get evidence to show drivers impairment.
+Whether or not the police officer observes driving, they may still try to get evidence to probe for driver impairment.
 If they find evidence of recent marijuana use, police may investigate for DUI marijuana.

-Police officers at a DUI stop ask the driver to perform “Field Sobriety Tests.”
+Police officers at a DUI stop ask the driver to perform “Field Sobriety Tests” (FSTs).
+(And the driver can decline to do them.
+No excuses necessary.)

-In addition, police will selectively document observations of the driver to support a theory of intoxication.
-They ignore observations supporting a theory of sobriety.
-Just about every DUI police report notes:
+In addition, police will selectively document those observations of the driver that support a theory of intoxication.
+But they ignore observations supporting a theory of sobriety.
+Just about every DUI police report notes: bloodshot, “watery eyes,” and “odor of (alcohol) (marijuana)” Other common boilerplate notations include:

 • appeared nervous or tired